lingsongc/AdventOfCode-2025/README.md

 Part 2:
 A different approach was needed.
 Instead of parsing the numbers, I slowly iterated through each column, storing the number in a vector.
 When I reach a column of with no numbers, I will proceed to add or multiple the numbers in the vector, and adding it to the total count.
 A last check is needed for the last column as there is no empty column to trigger the combination.

+### Day 7
+Part 1:
+A array was used to store the state of the beam using 0s and 1s. when a beam hits a splitter, the position on the left and right will become 1, and the position in the middle will become zero.
+This keeps track of beam positions.
+A counter will increment when a beam hits the splitter.

+Part 2:
+Using a similar concept, except now the array means the number of ways the beam can reach that position.
+So when the beam hits a splitter, its value will be added to the left and right, while the middle becomes zero.

+### Day 8
+Part 1:
+When parsing the input, each coordinate is given an index based on its position in the input file.
+While computing all possible distances, the information is stored as an array of [distance, coordinate 1, coordinate 2].
+The vector id distances is sorted and the first 10/1000 is used.
+To determine whether the coordinates are connected, I created an array of indexes.
+The numbers at index 0 means are the numbers coordinate 0 is linked with.
+(If the 0th index is {2, 5, 6}, it means that there are connections 0-2, 0-5, 0-6.
+The 5th index will also have the number 0).
+When all connections are keyed in, a loop will merge the links together.
+(Since the loop starts from 0, where the numbers are {2, 5, 6}, it will head to the 2nd postion.
+If the 2nd position contains {0, 4}, it will absorb the unique numbers, excluding itself (0).
+Then it delete all numbers from the 2nd position.
+Afterwards, it heads to position 5, then 6, then 4, which was added earlier.
+By the time the loops ends, all numbers connected to 0 will be at position 0.
+Then it will head off to the next non-empty position, which will be a different circuit).
+After the processing, the size is calculated.

+Part 2:
+So the above method will not work for this (it works but the complexity is too high).
+For this part, more graph theory-ish terminology will be used.
+The same array, albeit renamed, [distance, vertex 1, vertex 2] will be used.
+An empty global vector "graph" is used to keep track of the connectedness.
+If both vertices are in the graph, then check if they are in the same subgraph (subgraphs are not connected, i.e. 1-3, 2-4).
+If yes, I am essentially creating a cycle, no further processing is needed.
+If no, that means that the vertices will be a bridge between the two subgraphs, and hence the two subgraphs will be merged.
+If only one of the vertices are in the graph, then add the other vertex into the same subgraph.
+If non of the vertices are in the graph, then create a new subgraph with both vertices.
+The algorithm will stop when the graph consist only only 1 subgraph, with a size equal to the number of inputs.
+You can also use this solution for part 1 (probably).